Shopify/theme-tools/archives/theme-check-js/CONTRIBUTING.md

 "shopifyLiquid.themeCheckNextDevPreview": true,
 "shopifyLiquid.trace.server": "verbose",
 ```
-- Now simply open a theme directory in the VSCode window and you should see the checks running.
+- Now simply open a theme directory in the VS Code window and you should see the checks running.

 Now your development environment is set up, and you can start making changes to the codebase!